-Figure 8 shows the Protein and Yield maps for the 2017 wheat crop.
-It can be seen that the majority of the crop had jumped a Protein grade, i.e., APW to H2 and H2 to H1.
-The farmer calculated that the Yield variation had been reduced by 40% across the field as compared with 2016, and that his Yield was
+Figure 8 shows the protein and yield maps for the 2017 wheat crop.
+It can be seen that the majority of the crop had jumped a protein grade, i.e., APW to H2 and H2 to H1.
+The farmer calculated that the yield variation had been reduced by 40 percent across the field as compared with 2016, and that his yield was 0.4 tonnes/ha more than the local average.

-0.4Tonne/ha more than the local average.
-Based on the increase in Protein payments and Yield, the farmer reported that he made an additional \$2482 or \$13.61/ha in this field alone through the use of the CropScan On Combine Analyser and the subsequent VRF strategy that the 2016 maps showed him.
+Based on the increase in protein payments and yield, the farmer reported that he made an additional US \$2482 or \$13.61/ha in this field alone through the use of the CropScan on combine analyser and the subsequent VRF strategy from the 2016 maps.

 Another example is from Leeton Ryan, Woomalang, Victoria, who fitted a CropScan 3000H Grain Analyser to a CaseIH 8240 combine in the 2016.
-The 3000H records a protein, moisture and oil, along with the longitude and latitude every 8-12 seconds as the combine strips the grain.
+The 3000H records protein, moisture and oil, along with the longitude and latitude every 8-12 seconds as the combine strips the grain.

 The yield data was collected from an on board yield monitor.
-He also collected data for Elevation which showed the undulating terrain on his farm.
+He also collected data for elevation which showed the undulating terrain on his farm.
 Figure 9 shows the various maps generated for this one wheat field.

-Based on the 2016 maps, Leeton determined three zones in the field whereby he could apply Nitrogen in the form of Urea at rates related to the amount of Nitrogen removed from the field.
+Based on the 2016 maps, Leeton determined three zones in the field whereby he could apply nitrogen in the form of urea at rates related to the amount of nitrogen removed from the field.